vapor/docs/4.0/docs/crypto.md

 ```

 #### TOTP

+A TOTP is an addition to the HOTP.
+It works the same, but it uses time instead of a counter to generate uniqueness.
+Due to latency problems, both networks but also humans related, the TOTP is generated over a time interval.
 ```swift
 let key = SymmetricKey(size: .bits128)
 let totp = TOTP(key: key, digest: .sha256, digits: .six, interval: 60)